materializepath/unimcom/README.md

 ## What it is

-A buildless static PWA that turns a Faust/WASM ambient DSP into a dense, tactile, retro-HUD control surface for shaping matter-like drone states through presets, motion, haptics, and shareable user-preset transfer codes.
+A buildless static PWA that turns a Faust/WASM ambient DSP into a dense, tactile, control surface for shaping drone states through presets, motion, and shareable user-preset transfer codes.

-It is not only a synth — it is an authored interface and sonic world.
-Part control surface, part ritual console, part audio object.
-Dense but alive.
-Technical but mystical.
-Precise but strange.

-The user should feel like they are tuning a machine that has its own weather.

 ## Features